jqueuniet/netbox-go/apiv4_0/docs/RIR.md

 ### NewRIR

-`func NewRIR(id int32, url string, display string, name string, slug string, created NullableTime, lastUpdated NullableTime, aggregateCount int64, ) *RIR`
+`func NewRIR(id int32, url string, name string, slug string, lastUpdated NullableTime, aggregateCount int64, ) *RIR`

 NewRIR instantiates a new RIR object
 This constructor will assign default values to properties that have it defined,